sunpho84/parse-pact/doc/develop.md

   * are executed when matched
   * to be understood better.

-AST represent the matching in a clar but verbose way, and are difficult to use in practice, as matching a regexp needes to try all paths in turn, discarding all the case in which the path is invalid.
+AST represent the matching in a clear but verbose way, and are difficult to use in practice, as matching a regexp needes to try all paths in turn, discarding all the case in which the path is invalid.
 This implies rolling back the input stream.